Summer 2017 (program runs in odd numbered years only)

 - THR 832 – Studies in Comparative Theatre and Drama – 3 cr.

 - *THR 490 – Independent Study – 1-4 cr.

 - *THR 890 – Independent Study – 1-4 cr.

 *With the approval of the Department of Theatre and Karen Kangas-Preston, students with special requirements can enroll in the appropriate independent study course.
 Please contact Karen prior to enrolling for any independent study.

 Students must be in good academic standing, with a grade point average of at least 2.5 at the time of application.
 Meeting this minimum grade point average does not, however, guarantee admission.
 A selection interview with Karen may be required.
 Applicants’ participation may be denied or their participation approval may be revoked if their conduct before departure raises doubts as to their suitability for program participation.

 What does this program cost?

 The program fee in 2015 of $5,385 includes the following:

-- student meals: some breakfasts, lunched and dinners
+- Student meals: some breakfasts, lunches and dinners

 - MSU insurance